 To enable Dynamic Uptime on an existing Collection Pool, you must first power on all User Session Servers in the Collection Pool and then enable the feature in the Collection Pool settings.
 CAS will install the DynamicUptime service on the servers and begin monitoring them; a reboot is not required, but servers may be powered off if the Dynamic Uptime thresholds are met.

 Dynamic Uptime and Scheduled Uptime

 CAS also provides the Scheduled Uptime feature for starting and stopping VM instances based on a configurable schedule.
 As the name implies, Scheduled Uptime allows an administrator to define when to start and stop servers based on a schedule; the schedule can target a subset of servers and can be configured for unique times each day of the week.
-Unlike Dynamic Uptime, Scheduled Uptime can be applied to all servers in a CAS deployment, not just RD Session Hosts.
+Unlike Dynamic Uptime, Scheduled Uptime can be applied to all servers in a CAS deployment, not only Session Hosts.

 Scheduled Uptime is a useful feature for specific use cases.
 If, for example, an organization has offices around the world, Scheduled Uptime can help shut down unnecessary infrastructure in each region during off-peak times, which can significantly reduce GCP Compute costs.

 Scheduled Uptime and Dynamic Uptime do not coordinate their actions.
-If a server is scheduled to shut down at a certain time, it will do so regardless of whether the server is needed to maintain the UPH defined in Dynamic Uptime; similarly, Dynamic Uptime may power on a Session Host server immediately after Scheduled Uptime instructs it to shut down.
+If a host is scheduled to shut down at a certain time, it will do so regardless of whether the server is needed to maintain the UPH defined in Dynamic Uptime; similarly, Dynamic Uptime may power on a Session Host immediately after Scheduled Uptime instructs it to shut down.